alexetsnyder/SeaEngine/README.md

 # SeaEngine
-Voxel engine with C++, OpenGL, and SDL2
+Voxel engine with C++, OpenGL, and SFML